Music Scholarships at Truro School

 - Take part in the regular informal weekly concerts for their instrument, which provide vital experience of performing from the earliest stages of instrumental playing

-- Participate in the more formal termly concerts including, for example, the Hall for Cornwall, St Agnes and Christmas Concerts in the Autumn Term, the major Choral and Orchestral Concert in the Spring Term, and the Summer Term Chamber Concert
+- Participate in the more formal termly concerts including, for example, the Hall for Cornwall, St Agnes and Christmas and Easter Concerts

 - Take part in the annual House Music Competition and give support to fellow musicians by attending the Final of the Competition